MS-Diffusion/MS-Diffusion/README.md

 ## News

-MS-Diffusion is accepted by ICLR 2025!
+MS-Diffusion is accepted by **ICLR 2025**!
 We are working on updating the paper and training code...

 Our follow-up work MIP-Adapter is available at https://github.com/hqhQAQ/MIP-Adapter.